Last Updated on July 14, 2021 by queenie mak

 - Try not to carry too many valuables with you when you’re going out.
 Lock all your valuables in your accommodation

 - If possible, research the areas you are visiting and check to see if those areas are “bad, ” i.e. high crime

-- When something happens to you, be strong and stay focused
+- When something happens to you, stay positive, stay focused and stay strong

 Feeling grateful and refusing to give up